Ibrahim Ben Murad

 First, there is a need for the verification of the written texts of Arabic botany in a proper scientific way, in order to achieve an accurate and critically correct model.
 It is no surprise to us that there are still undiscovered mistakes in the basic texts ‐ such as Ibn Sīnā’s al-Qānūn or Ibn al-Bayṭār’s al-Jāmiʿ.
 Some of them are handwritten errors of transcription and others have been propagated, due to a lack of control over later transcriptions.
 Secondly, the position of the existing writings of Arabic botany should be recognised within the field of Arabic heritage texts.
 They constitute a crucial part of that heritage and should be recognised as such.

-The Earth and its Sciences in Islamic Manuscripts: proceedings of the fifth conference of Al-Furqān Islamic Heritage Foundation – English version, 2011, Al-Furqan Islamic Heritage Foundation, London, UK., p 293-338.
+Source note: This was published in: The Earth and its Sciences in Islamic Manuscripts: proceedings of the fifth conference of Al-Furqān Islamic Heritage Foundation – English version, 2011, Al-Furqan Islamic Heritage Foundation, London, UK., p 293-338.
+Please note that some of the images used in this online version of this article might not be part of the published version of this article within the respective book. |